About the New England Golden Jubilee

 Our Golden Retrievers, we want their sweet lives to go on forever.
 We know this to be an unrealistic desire for there is no living being that stays alive forever.
 So, we settle for a yearning that our Goldens live a full life and save passing to the Rainbow Bridge for when they have naturally aged into their snowy white faces.
 Too many do not have this opportunity.

 The New England Golden Jubilee helps to promote and sustain support for the Morris Animal Foundation Golden Retriever Lifetime Study.
 Too often we learn that yet another Golden Retriever has been diagnosed or has lost his/her battle with cancer.
-Sadly, we lost our very own Ginger, one of the original four-legged organizers of the Jubilee, to cancer.
+Sadly, we lost our very own Ginger and Nutmeg, two of the original four-legged organizers of the Jubilee, to cancer.
 The reality is that 60% of Golden Retrievers will develop cancer and 50% of dogs older than ten die of cancer.
 The research gathered from the 3,000 Golden Retrievers, including our very own Andy, who are enrolled for life in the study, will benefit all dogs, all breeds.
 We believe in the study.

 The New England Golden Jubilee also helps to support Yankee Golden Retriever Rescue in fulfilling its mission of providing rescue services for Golden Retrievers who are homeless and working to ensure placement in safe, nurturing and loving forever homes.
 We believe in this mission.